blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 *Parsing the *Z-matrix* for water*
 ```

 *GAMESS* will **attempt** to fit the molecule to your declared symmetry point group and define a principal axis, etc. However, if your initial structure does not fit the point group the calculation will **fail**.
 To fit the *C<sub>2v</sun>* point group, the two bond lengths must be the same in the *Z-matrix* for water.
-One way that we can make sure that this is true is to use **variables** in the Z-matrix.
+One way that we can make sure that this is true is to use **variables** in the *Z-matrix*.
 Consider the example below.

 ```
 Water